Larson Site

 The Larson Site is a prehistoric archaeological site in Fulton County, Illinois, near the city of Lewistown.
 The site was the location of a Mississippian town and was occupied during the 13th and 14th centuries.
 The town was one of seven major town sites in the central Illinois River valley and served as a social and economic center for surrounding villages and farms.
 The artifacts uncovered at the site have been well-preserved and include both organic remains and intact homes, providing significant archaeological evidence regarding the Mississippian way of life.

+Early history

+The Larson Site was a stockaded village with a large flat-topped mound in an open plaza surrounded by homes.
+The Larson site was located at the confluence of the Spoon River and Illinois River.

+Spoon River Mississippian consists of three phases: